Top Disruptive Stocks of 2022 to Invest In

 Square (NYSE: SQ) is another popular disruptive stock.
 It’s a payment processing company focusing on mobile payments.
 Familiar with Cash App?
 These are the guys behind it.
 In 2018, Square added Bitcoin to its services.
 It also created Square Crypto, a team dedicated to bitcoin open-source work.
 Square stock is newer to the market than some of these other names, but it presents a unique investing opportunity.

-If you stayed up-to-date on the IPO market in 2020, it’s no surprise electric vehicles (EV) are listed as a disruptive stock.
+If you stayed up-to-date on the IPO market in 2020 and 2021, it’s no surprise electric vehicles (EV) are listed as a disruptive stock.
 It was the year of EV SPAC IPOs, and the industry is here to stay.
-Many automakers are turning towards EV manufacturing as the markets show optimism and demand for an eco-friendly option.
+Moreover, many automakers are turning towards EV manufacturing as the markets show optimism and demand for an eco-friendly option.

 Tesla (Nasdaq: TSLA) is one of, if not the most, popular EV stocks on the market.
 Known for its autonomous driving, futuristic designs and an eccentric founder, Tesla has dominated the market.
 Although competition is growing, many investors remain bullish on this household name.
 And investors expect Musk’s other endeavors, such as SpaceX and Starlink, to be as successful.

 Nio (NYSE: NIO) is a Chinese EV manufacturer.
-It’s often named the top Tesla competitor.
+The company is head-to-head with top Tesla competitor.
 In November 2020, Nio delivered 5,291 vehicles, up 109% from the year before.
-Additionally, Nio doesn’t only manufacture EVs.
-It’s also started making progress in battery technology.
+In addition, Nio doesn’t only manufacture EVs.
+Furthermore, it’s also started making progress in battery technology.